“The most important thing that you can give, is to listen.”

 Bethel Health and Healing Network’s Rapha Service supports people suffering low-level mental health problems.
 Through Rapha, they can have someone local to talk to in confidence about whatever is on their minds.
 62-year-old businessman, Duncan, became a volunteer listener with the service in May 2021.
 This Volunteer’s Week (1-7 June 2021), we caught up with him to find out more about his experience as a volunteer with Bethel Health and Healing Network.

 What motivated you to become a volunteer listener?

-One of my interests is the wellbeing of men; we have such a problem sharing how we feel!
-I had run men’s groups in the past and had been considering volunteering when I was approached by Bethel Network’s CEO Madge Milligan-Green who was looking for more men to come forward as volunteers for the service and that was the nudge I needed.
+One of my interests is the well-being of men; we have such a problem sharing how we feel!
+I had run men’s groups in the past.
+I had been considering volunteering when I was approached by Bethel Network’s CEO Madge Milligan-Green, who was looking for more men to come forward as volunteers for the service, and that was the nudge I needed.

 What is a typical client like?